Op-Design/Op-Design/README.md

 - ⚡ Fun fact: ...
 -->

-😄 Pronouns:
-I simply go by "Ope."
-Pronounced (OH-p-ee)
+😄 My name is Ope (OH-p-ee)

+👯 I’m always looking to work on cutting edge projects and technolgy.
+The start-up space is always great!

-📫 How to reach me:
+📫 How to reach me: <br>
 LinkedIn: https://www.linkedin.com/in/oolaleye/

-👯 I’m looking to collaborate on:
-Cutting edge projects and technolgy.
-The start-up space is always great!

-⚡ Fun fact:
+⚡ Fun facts: <br>
-I love plants :sunflower: and spending time outdoors.
+I enjoy gardening, plants, spending time outdoors :sunflower:, art, and theatre.